Cavaliers vs. Celtics Player Props Betting Odds

 |3PM

-- Mitchell, at 2.9 three-pointers made per game, averages 0.6 less than his over/under on Tuesday.
+- Mitchell averages 3.1 made three-pointers, which is less than his over/under on Thursday (3.5).

 Get Mitchell gear at Fanatics!